STEM Programs at Western

 Female Share: 16%*

-Mathematicians use math to solve tricky problems in science, engineering, technology, business, and even social studies.
+Mathematicians use maths to solve tricky problems in science, engineering, technology, business, and even social studies.
 Their work helps create new ideas, improve systems, and find solutions that others might miss.
 Most of the time, they work in offices, often using computers to test and explore their ideas.

-This career is great for people who enjoy challenging math, thinking creatively, and solving puzzles.
+This career is great for people who enjoy challenging maths, thinking creatively, and solving puzzles.
 Mathematicians need to be able to concentrate on tough problems for a long time, notice small details while keeping the big picture in mind, and work well both on their own and with a team.

 If you want to become a Mathematician, you can study something like a Bachelor of Mathematics.
 You can choose to Major in Computational Mathematics, Financial Mathematics, Data Science, or even Secondary Teaching so you can go on to become a high school Mathematics teacher (with further study).